hitem/HiveNightmare/README.md

 # HiveNightmare
 HiveNightmare for Bash Bunny

 GossiTheDog made HiveNightmare.exe to streamline the process of extracting SAM SECURITY and SYSTEM.
-I simply made a BashBunny script to leverage this.
+I could copy his code but what man am i? or birb?
+Anyways, I simply made a BashBunny script to leverage this.
 Make sure you visit his repository to get the *.exe

 # Mitigation